Utah Deaf History and Culture

 Celebrates Its 75th Anniversary

 In 1991, the Salt Lake City Division No. 56 of the National Fraternal Society of the Deaf celebrated its 75th anniversary.
 However, the number of members has significantly decreased since its peak.
 To commemorate the occasion, members of the Ogden Division No. 127 joined hands with the Salt Lake City division to organize a grand banquet.
 To show appreciation, the Home Office presented a plaque, which read, "NATIONAL FRATERNAL SOCIETY OF THE DEAF—SALT LAKE CITY DIV. #56—For 75 YEARS OF FRATERNAL SERVICE—October 24, 1991."
-The banquet also honored John F. White, the longest-serving member of the division, who has been a member for 58 years since joining in 1935.
-Additionally, Rodney W. Walker was recognized for his 51 years of service to the organization (Walker, 2006).
+The banquet also honored John F. White, the longest-serving member of the division; he has been a member for 58 years since joining in 1935.
+Additionally, the organization recognized Rodney W. Walker for his 51 years of service (Walker, 2006).

 The Salt Lake City Division No. 56 and the Ogden Division No. 127 Host the 27th Quadrennial Convention

-During the 1991 NFSD meeting held in Milwaukee, Wisconsin, there was fierce competition among the delegations to determine the next host city of the 1995 NFSD convention.
+The delegations fiercely competed to determine the next host city of the 1995 NFSD convention during the 1991 NFSD meeting in Milwaukee, Wisconsin.
 Nancy and Jerry Taylor, representing the Utah delegation, along with Robert and Mary Sanderson from Ogden Division No. 127, secured the honor of hosting the convention in Salt Lake City.
 Peter M. Green from Salt Lake City Division No. 56 did an excellent job promoting his team.
-Pete and Nancy dressed up as honeybees in a buzzing skit to market Utah as "the place to bee" and bring one's beehive along for a lovely meeting and a family vacation.
-They collaborated on a unique presentation featuring neon bee-themed flyers distributed to all eighty-one delegates and salt-water taffy.
+Peter and Nancy dressed up as honeybees in a buzzing skit to market Utah as "the place to bee" and bring one's beehive along for a lovely meeting and a family vacation.
+They collaborated on a unique presentation featuring neon bee-themed flyers distributed to all eighty-one delegates and saltwater taffy.
 Additionally, the two divisions held a hospitality room with the cooperation of Kathy Schell of the Little America Hotel, generating positive feedback from attendees who found the Utah people remarkable (Sanderson, Utah Bulletin, August 1991).

 In July 1995, the National Fraternal Society of the Deaf held its 27th Quadrennial Convention in Salt Lake City.
 Salt Lake City Division No. 56 and Ogden Division No. 127 organized the event after almost four years of planning.
 Peter M. Green chaired the convention, where Dr. Frank B. Sullivan, a nationally recognized speaker, delivered the keynote address at the Friday evening banquet.
 Dr. Sullivan, who was a former Grand President of the National Federation of the Deaf and a consultant for the National Captioning Institute, had graduated from the Montana School for the Deaf in 1936.
 During the banquet, Bill Carwile, a well-known mime, provided entertainment with his pantomime (UAD Bulletin, July 1995).